 Comply with the Legal Requirements for Email Archiving with ArcTitan

-ArcTitan is a “set and forget” cloud-based solution for archiving emails that helps organizations comply with the legal requirements for email archiving in respect of the Federal Rules of Civil Disclosure, Sarbanes-Oxley, the Exchange Act, the Health Insurance Portability and Accountability Act, and the Drug and Cosmetic Act – among many other acts of legislation that can apply to email back up, retention and archiving in regulated industries.
+ArcTitan is a “set and forget” cloud-based solution for archiving emails that helps organizations comply with the legal requirements for email archiving in respect of the Federal Rules of Civil Disclosure, Sarbanes-Oxley, the Exchange Act, the Health Insurance Portability and Accountability Act, and the Drug and Cosmetic Act – among many other acts of legislation that apply to email backups, retention and archiving in regulated industries.

-For all organizations, ArcTitan´s ability to expand in storage capacity as email data grows over time means that that it is not necessary to budget for extra storage, manage servers or migrate data to a deployment option where security is not guaranteed.
+For all organizations, ArcTitan´s ability to expand storage capacity as email data grows over time means that that it is not necessary to budget for extra storage, manage servers or migrate data to a deployment option where security is not guaranteed.
 No matter how large an organization´s email database grows, performance will never be affected.
 Archiving time and access time will never be any slower, and additional server capacity will not be required to improve performance.

 In terms of security and the integrity of data, emails are archived in real time and maintained in an IL5 certified data center via mandatory TLS protocols.
 An advanced delegation mechanism compatible with LDAP and Active Directory allows administrators to create a permission hierarchy for key employees, while tamper-evident audit trails identify any unauthorized alterations to archived email, or suspicious client-orientated activity.

 Prior to archiving all of an organization´s email data in one secure location, ArcTitan removes any duplicated content and leaves stubs of original attachments in the mail server.
 Our cloud-based solution for complying with email archiving legal requirements then compresses the remaining data and indexes it to accelerate searches and eliminate duplicated data from search results.
 All archived email management is conducted via a browser-based portal over a secure connection.
 Archives can also be accessed through all major email clients, such as Outlook.